microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Add-MgBetaUserDriveListContentTypeCopyFromContentTypeHub.md

   - `[OutlookTaskGroupId <String>]`: The unique identifier of outlookTaskGroup
   - `[OutlookTaskId <String>]`: The unique identifier of outlookTask
   - `[PermissionId <String>]`: The unique identifier of permission
-  - `[ResourceSpecificPermissionGrantId <String>]`: The unique identifier of resourceSpecificPermissionGrant
   - `[SensitivityLabelId <String>]`: The unique identifier of sensitivityLabel
   - `[SubscriptionId <String>]`: The unique identifier of subscription
   - `[TeamsAppInstallationId <String>]`: The unique identifier of teamsAppInstallation